chainHero/heroes-service/README.md

 ### b.
 Go

-Hyperledger Fabric require a **Go version 1.7.x** or more and we have only Go version 1.6.x in package manager.
+Hyperledger Fabric requires a **Go version 1.7.x** or more and we have only Go version 1.6.x in package manager.
 So this time we need to use the official installation method.
-You can follow instructions from [golang.org](https://golang.org/dl/) or use this generics commands that will install Golang 1.8.3 and prepare your environment (generate your `GOPATH`):
+You can follow instructions from [golang.org](https://golang.org/dl/) or use these generics commands that will install Golang 1.8.3 and prepare your environment (generate your `GOPATH`):

 ```
 wget https://storage.googleapis.com/golang/go1.8.3.linux-amd64.tar.gz && \